chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 SRAM repair logic (for example, BIST) and its associated fuses, which are proprietary to companies and their methodologies, is implemented external to the Caliptra boundary.

 SRAMs must NOT go through BIST or repair flows across a “warm reset”.
+Instead, SRAM repair should be performed during a powergood cycling event ("cold reset") and should be performed prior to deasserting cptra\_rst\_b.
+During powergood cycling events, SoC is also responsible for clearing all entries in the SRAM to a 0 value.
+SoC shall also ensure that SRAMs are initialized with all 0 data on powergood events, prior to caliptra\_rst\_b deassertion.

 Mailbox SRAM is implemented with ECC protection.
 Data width for the mailbox is 32-bits, with 7 parity bits for a Hamming-based SECDED (single-bit error correction and double-bit error detection).